twoutlook/speeches/mark/IP/IP_final.md

   - Taicang 娄語社
   - 中興新村，Nantou https://www.toastmasters.org/Find-a-Club/00000785-nantou-club
   - 草屯, in a company USI, open to community, https://www.toastmasters.org/Find-a-Club/04273941-ug

+- an App for teambuilding survey
+- an App for club operation

 ## List your accomplishments outside of Toastmasters.
 > Include everything you accomplished outside of Toastmasters from the beginning of your current path until now, from the smallest achievements to the largest successes.